mfem/mfem/CONTRIBUTING.md

-- After a week of testing in `next` (excluding bugfixes), both on GitHub, as well as [internally](#tests-at-llnl) at LLNL, the original PR is merged into `master` (provided there are no issues).
+- After a week of testing in `next` (excluding bugfixes), both on GitHub, as well as [internally](#tests-at-llnl) at LLNL, the original PR is merged into `main` (provided there are no issues).

 - After the merge, the feature branch is deleted (unless it is a long-term project with periodic PRs).

-- The `next` branch is used just for integrated testing of all PRs approved for merging into `master` to verify that each works individually and that all of them work as a group.
+- The `next` branch is used just for integrated testing of all PRs approved for merging into `main` to verify that each works individually and that all of them work as a group.
 This branch can be discarded at any time, though we typically do that only at the end of a [release cycle](#releases).

 ### Releases

-- Releases are just tags in the `master` branch, e.g. https://github.com/mfem/mfem/releases/tag/v3.3.2, and have a version that ends in an even "patch" number, e.g. `v3.2.2` or `v3.4` (by convention `v3.4` is the same as `v3.4.0`.)
+- Releases are just tags in the `main` branch, e.g. https://github.com/mfem/mfem/releases/tag/v3.3.2, and have a version that ends in an even "patch" number, e.g. `v3.2.2` or `v3.4` (by convention `v3.4` is the same as `v3.4.0`.)
 Between releases, the version ends in an odd "patch" number, e.g. `v3.3.3`.